arthur-van-acker/python-gui-project-template/docs/TESTING.md

 python -m tictactoe.ui.cli.main --script 0,3,4,6,8 --quiet
 ```

-This mirrors exactly what the tests assert: scripted move sequences raise
+This mirrors exactly what the tests assert today: scripted move sequences raise
-`SystemExit` on invalid positions and produce the same snapshots as the GUI.
+`SystemExit` on invalid positions and emit the same automation summaries that
+the service/CLI frontends use in CI.

 ---